nats-io/nats-site/content/documentation/server/gnatsd-slow-consumers.md

 __Tune NATS through configuration__

-The NATS server can be tuned to determine how much data can buffer before a consumer is considered slow, and some officially supported clients allow buffer sizes to be adjusted.
+The NATS server can be tuned to determine how much data can be buffered before a consumer is considered slow, and some officially supported clients allow buffer sizes to be adjusted.
 Decreasing buffer sizes will let you identify slow consumers more quickly.
 Increasing buffer sizes is not typically recommended unless you are handling temporary bursts of data.
 Often, increasing buffer capacity will only *postpone* slow consumer problems.

 ### Server Configuration